moseshoskins.com, home page of The Waytoomany Travelpix Collection

 Nothing endures but change.
 There is nothing permanent except change.
 All is flux, nothing stays still. -Heraclitis

-Before the trip, a friend who is a professional photographer gave me one of her digital point-and-shoot cameras to have for photos during the India tour. — I had not been familiar with photography in a friendly way.
-It was often required in my work as a visual fine artist to shoot my paintings for slides to submit to galleries or for grant applications.
-I found this to be an annoying strain; setting up lights and tripods, umbrellas and so forth, messing around with the film, applying the gray card, etc...
-It was all a royal aggravation followed by the expense of development and occasions when everything would have to be shot all over again even after all that. —Well.
-With this digital point-&-shooter there was no muss, no fuss, injecting it all into the computor.
-In subsequent years I have maintained this point-&-shoot practice with an inexpensive Canon powershot model set on auto, often taking way too many pictures.
-Many are deleted but some are keepers.
-And even if the image doesn’t suit, sometimes it can be adjusted with standard photo hardware that comes with the computer.
-(I do not use Photoshop.)
+Before the trip, a friend who is a professional photographer gave him one of her digital point-and-shoot cameras to have for photos during the India tour. — Until then, he had not been familiar with photography in a friendly way as it had often been required in his work as a visual fine artist to shoot his artwork for slides to submit to galleries or for grant applications.
+He found this to be an annoying strain; setting up lights and tripods, umbrellas and so forth, messing around with the film, applying the gray card, etc...
+This royal aggravation was followed by the expense of development and sometimes occasions when everything would have to be shot all over again even after all that. —Well: with this digital point-&-shooter there was no muss, no fuss, injecting it all into the computer.

 Ozymandias